With Treatment

 Services provided:

-Southwest Behavioral Health Center Outpatient is an inpatient substance use rehabilitation center in Kanab, UT that is situated in the 84741 zip code.
-It offers regular outpatient treatment, outpatient rehabilitation and intensive outpatient treatment.
+Southwest Behavioral Health Center Outpatient is a residential substance use treatment facility in Kanab, Utah that is located in the 84741 zip code.
+It includes regular outpatient treatment, intensive outpatient treatment and outpatient services.

 Address: 445 North Main Street, Kanab, UT 84741 in Kane County